Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Appendix

-The MR image artifact test is conducted using a 3T GE MR750W scanner (GE Healthcare, Waukesha, WI, USA).
-To evaluate artifacts induced by the SEA, $\mathrm{B_0}$ map scans are performed to measure deviations in the main magnetic field ($\mathrm{B_0}$) using a gradient echo sequence.
-The gradient echo sequence parameters are as follows: FOV = $18 \times 18$ cm, matrix size = $256 \times 256$, TR = $500$ ms, TE1 = $4.4$ ms, and TE2 = $9.4$ ms. Two setups are assessed in this test: the baseline setup without the presence of the SEA and the setup shown in Fig.~\ref{fig:supplement}(a).
-The test sequence is as follows: (i) Shimming is performed on the brain region using the baseline setup. (ii) $\mathrm{B_0}$ map is acquired for the baseline setup. (iii) $\mathrm{B_0}$ map is acquired for the setup shown in Fig.~\ref{fig:supplement}(a), without re-shimming.
+To evaluate artifacts induced by the SEA, $\mathrm{B_0}$ mapping and SNR measurements are performed using gradient echo (GRE) sequences.
+A 2D multi-slice two-echo GRE sequence is used for $\mathrm{B_0}$ mapping with the following parameters: FOV = $18 \times 18$ cm, matrix size = $256 \times 256$, TR = 500 ms, TE1 = 4.4 ms, TE2 = 9.4 ms, flip angle = 20$^\circ$, and slice thickness = 3 mm.
+Two setups are assessed in this test: the baseline setup without the presence of the SEA and the setup with the unpowered SEA.
+The test sequence is as follows: (i) Shimming is performed on the phantom region using the baseline setup. (ii) $\mathrm{B_0}$ map is acquired for the baseline setup. (iii) $\mathrm{B_0}$ map is acquired for the setup shown in Fig.~\ref{fig:image}(b), without re-shimming.
 Following this sequence, we obtain $\mathrm{B_0}$ map images for both the coronal and sagittal planes.